 Connecticut's e-file Program continues to grow and is one of our most successful programs.
-Continued participation by our ERO and practitioner community helped DRS pass its goal of receiving over 400,000 returns for taxable year 2002 and 450,000 returns for taxable year 2003.
+Continued participation by our ERO and practitioner community helped DRS pass its goal of receiving over 450,000 returns for taxable year 2003 and 589,000 returns for taxable year 2004.

-New e-file requirement: A pending regulation will require preparers who prepared 200 or more 2004 Connecticut income tax returns to file 2005 Connecticut income tax returns electronically using the Federal/State Electronic Filing Program (e-file).
+New e-file requirement: Conn.
+Agencies Regs. §12-690-1 requires preparers who prepared 200 or more 2004 Connecticut income tax returns to file 2005 Connecticut income tax returns electronically using the Federal/State Electronic Filing Program (e-file).

-The same regulation will require preparers who prepare 100 or more 2005 Connecticut income tax returns to file 2006 Connecticut income tax returns electronically, and preparers who prepare 50 or more 2006 Connecticut income tax return to file 2007 Connecticut income tax returns electronically.
+The same regulation requires preparers who prepare 100 or more 2005 Connecticut income tax returns to file 2006 Connecticut income tax returns electronically, and preparers who prepare 50 or more 2006 Connecticut income tax return to file 2007 Connecticut income tax returns electronically.
 This requirement is part of a nationwide initiative to increase participation in electronic filing.